Anniston, Alabama: Education

 An obelisk installed in 1905 commemorates "Dr. Clarence J. Owens, president of the Anniston College for Young Ladies".

+Former schools in Anniston include the Anniston Normal and Industrial School (1898–c.
+1915), a private Baptist school for African American students during the time of segregation.

 Media

 Anniston is served by two daily newspapers: The Birmingham News statewide edition, and the local 25,000 circulation daily paper, The Anniston Star.
 Anniston-based Consolidated Publishing Co., publisher of The Anniston Star, also owns and operates advertising-supported newspapers in nearby Jacksonville, Piedmont and Cleburne County.
 Local radio stations include WHMA AM and FM and WHOG 1120 AM.

 WEAC-CD is the only television station that directly broadcasts from the Anniston area, but many Birmingham stations have towers and news bureaus here, such as WJSU-TV (WJSU is a local broadcast station for Birmingham-based ABC 33/40), WBRC-TV (Fox), and WVTM-TV (NBC).
 Alabama Public Television erected its tallest tower atop Cheaha Mountain 12 mi south of Anniston.
 WJSU-TV 40 was historically a local CBS affiliate, broadcasting local newscasts daily.

 Formerly its own Arbitron-defined broadcast market, today Anniston is a part of the Birmingham-Anniston-Tuscaloosa television designated market area.
 Radio stations are divided into three sub markets within that market; Anniston is in the Anniston-Gadsden–Talladega radio sub market.